-The Department of Exploratory Studies in University College follows The University of Toledo Academic Standing Policy as it pertains to attempted credit hours in regard to Suspension.
+The Department of Exploratory Studies in University College follows The University of Toledo Academic Standing Policy as it pertains to Suspension and attempted credit hours.

-Suspension One Year T
+Suspension One Year

 Students admitted under conditional status who do not attain a minimum 2.0 term GPA in their first semester at the University are automatically suspended for one year.
 Other students who may be suspended for one year include those students who were previously suspended for one term.